-CerviGuard is SmartClover's flagship healthcare AI project for cervical cancer prevention and follow-up.
+CerviGuard is SmartClover's flagship workflow product for cervical-screening teams.
 The product direction is practical: provide clinicians with a secure workspace where AI can support case triage and workflow management, while medical teams remain in final control of decisions.

 Operational model

-CerviGuard establishes a clinical operating model where de-identified cervical image intake, AI-assisted interpretation, and role-based follow-up are connected in one audit-ready workflow.
+CerviGuard establishes a clinical operating model where structured cervical case-material intake, AI-assisted image-signal review, and role-based follow-up are connected in one reviewable workflow.
 Instead of fragmented files and ad-hoc communication, teams can use one traceable path from intake to follow-up planning.

 The objective is not to replace clinical judgment.
-The objective is to reduce missed follow-up signals, improve consistency in triage support, and keep evidence visible at decision points so clinicians can act faster and with better context.
+The objective is to make follow-up signals easier to review, keep triage support consistent, and keep context visible for clinician decisions.

 Why this is tied to field screening and follow-up research